callmecavs/layzr.js/README.md

 * [CDN](#cdn)
 * [Download](#download)

+Refer to the [releases](https://github.com/callmecavs/layzr.js/releases) page for more version information.

 ### npm

-Using NPM, install Layzr, and add it to your `package.json` dependencies.
+Install Layzr, and add it to your `package.json` dependencies.

 ```
 $ npm install layzr.js --save